furmanlukasz/neuroscience-reports/web-MCI-preproc01.md

-### Spectral Analysis of High-Density EEG Recordings in Mild Cognitive Impairment
+### Preprocessing of High-Density EEG Recordings in Mild Cognitive Impairment

 #### Introduction
-This section of the report presents a spectral analysis of resting-state high-density EEG recordings from participants with Mild Cognitive Impairment (MCI), part of a larger dataset involving Healthy Elders, People with Subjective and Mild Cognitive Impairment, and Alzheimer's Disease.
+This report presents a spectral analysis of resting-state high-density EEG recordings from participants with Mild Cognitive Impairment (MCI), part of a larger dataset involving Healthy Elders, People with Subjective and Mild Cognitive Impairment, and Alzheimer's Disease.
 The dataset, provided by Lazarou et al.[1], consists of recordings from various groups, with this analysis focusing exclusively on the MCI group.

 The dataset is not publicly available, but can be requested from the authors.

 #### Participant Selection and Data Preprocessing
+The dataset came with two types of files, raw data and preprocessed by authors.
+This report focues on the preprocessed by authors data, for report of insights from raw data, see [here](web-MCI-preproc02.md).

 From the total pool of 79 MCI participants, 40 subjects were meticulously chosen based on the quality and properties of their EEG recordings, as outlined in the dataset description by the authors.
 Each subject's recording was manually inspected, and segments ranging from 1 to 6 (40-second intervals) were selected based on recording quality.

 #### Experimental Design
 The authors of the dataset provided a detailed description of the experimental design, that can be summarized as follows:
 Subject were instructed to sit comfortably in a chair.
 They alternately open and close their eyes at the experimenter's request.
-Unfortunately, the exact timing of the eye opening and closing was not specified to one template, but rather left to the experimenter's discretion.
-The experiment lasted (clues from data) for ~9 minutes.
+The exact timing of the eye opening and closing was not specified to one template, but rather left to the experimenter's discretion.
+The experiment lasted for ~9 minutes.

 <!-- The detailed description can be downloaded [here](https://zenodo.org/record/4316608/files/EEG%20Dataset%20Description.pdf?download=1). -->